couchbase/kafka-connect-couchbase/HOWTO-RELEASE.md

 ## Let's do this!

-Start by running `mvn clean verify -Prelease` to make sure the project builds successfully, artifact signing works, and the unit tests pass.
+Start by running `./mvnw clean verify -Prelease` to make sure the project builds successfully, artifact signing works, and the unit tests pass.
 When you're satisfied with the test results, it's time to...